Progesterone vs. Progestin:

 Because of this, many progestins will have an androgenic effect on your body (think, weight gain, acne, excess hair growth… fun!), while a few will have anti-androgenic effects.
 No one type affects everyone the same though.

-Progestins also differ depending on their “generation”.
 There are four generations that are based on the molecules they were derived from and when they first appeared on the market.
 Newer doesn’t necessarily mean better.
 You can learn more about this in Sarah E. Hill’s book This Is Your Brain On Birth Control.

 What about side effects?

 There are MANY side effects associated with progestins ranging from headaches to increased cancer risk.
 Some come with a higher blood clot risk than others.
+I strongly encourage you to read the insert for your birth control method to learn about all of the side effects.
+You’ll find the inserts on the drug manufacturer’s websites.

 The following slides provide further information on a few of the popular forms of progestin available as of today: